 4. Final Rounds

-The 16 finalists will be divided into 4 groups with 4 players each.
-Each group will play three separate games, each on a different machine from among those available in the tournament.
+The bottom 16 finalists will be divided into 4 groups with 4 players each.
+Each group will play four separate games, each on a different machine from among those available in the tournament.

 Group A – #9, #16, #17, #24 seeds